nusco/narjillos/backlog.md

 # Narjillos Backlog
 #===================

-* Re-organize classes in root package after the merging of core and petridish
 * More explicit warning when the config.yaml is not found
 * Explicit error message when the config.yaml contains tabs